minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden-in-app.md

 ## For whom is the CoronaCheck Scanner app intended?

 The app is publicly available in the Apple App Store or Google Play Store.
-A controller can deny access using the CoronaCheck Scanner app if persons are unable to display a coronavirus entry pass or EU DCC or when the CoronaCheck Scanner app shows a red screen after scanning a corona admission ticket.
+A controller can deny access using the CoronaCheck Scanner app if persons are unable to display a coronavirus entry pass or EU DCC or when the CoronaCheck Scanner app shows a red screen after scanning a coronavirus entry pass or EU DCC.

 ## Why use CoronaCheck Scanner?